gabrielegamberi/DeepLearningHAR/README.md

 where `batch` is the number of training examples in each batch, `seq_len` is the number of steps in the time series (128) and `n_channels` is the number of channels where observations are made (9).

+The `UCIHAR` folder contains 1150 observations: 1000 are used to train the model, and the remainings for testing purposes.

 The aim is to classify the activities correctly, which are

 ```